liae15/MirrorGame/README.md

     2. Guessing the mirror positions directly.

 The program keeps track of guesses, laser shots, and mirrors found.
 A hidden “cheat code” option will reveal all mirror positions.

+As of now, this program does not have a display.
+I hope to add one during the summer.